theapu/whatsapp-groups-broadcast/README.md

 If !bot@grpinc or !bot@grpexc is used without !bot@msg[{Time}], message will be sent immediatly to the groups specified according to the !bot@grpinc or !bot@grpexc list.

 !bot@del[{id}] - To delete a scheduled message.
-Use !bot@listmsgs to find id. id is the the number before the first '|' of the response messages.!bot@info - Used to sent information messages to Broadcast group.
+Use !bot@listmsgs to find id. id is the the number before the first '|' of the response messages.

+!bot@info - Used to sent information messages to Broadcast group.

 !bot@help - Shows the help information message.